jashapiro/jashapiro.github.io/courses/biolB215s18/dataframes.markdown

 but I actually got the data from a book on `S`, the predecessor to `R`:
 Venables, W. N. and Ripley, B. D. (2002) *Modern Applied Statistics with S.* Fourth edition.
 Springer.

 A file with the data can be downloaded at the following link: [crabs.csv](crabs.csv).
-Put it into the project folder on your computer, then you can load the data as follows with `read.csv()`, then have a look at it with the `str()` command.
+Put it into the current project folder on your computer, then you can load the data as follows with `read.csv()`, then have a look at it with the `str()` command.

 {% highlight r %}